FrogBoss74/RealCatTranslator/README.md

 Submission of cat sounds to: [CatSounds Drop Box](https://1drv.ms/f/s!Av15ztErtQLrlFSNvhIzIsAi3KJy)

-Tools to collect cats sound : [HOLD]
+Tools to collect cats sound : [mp3fy here](https://mp3fy.com/) or any recording app on mobile

-Naming of cat sounds .wav files: Cat sounds should be named as follows:
+Naming of raw cat sounds files: Cat sounds should be named as follows:
    "SoundClass_Sex_Age_Name_FistNameOfWhoIsSubmitting_Country_Source"
 where,
-  - SoundClass is one of the following ()
+  - SoundClass is one of the following:
+  (Growling, MomoMooh, Hissing, Nyaaan, MeowMeow, Chatting, GyaGyaGya, MotherCallPiling, Miyoou, Purring)
   - Sex is either M for male of F for female (if known)
   - Age is age of cat (approximately if known, eg 3m or 2Y, etc.)
   - Name is name of cat (if known)